Kernix13/beginner-git-commands/BEGINNER_GIT.md

 Those commands worked and I then cloned this repo.
 Then back on GitHub:

-1. click your profile photo, then click Settings.
+1. Click your profile photo, then click Settings.
-2. In the "Access" section of the sidebar, click SSH and GPG keys.
+2. In the "_Access_" section of the sidebar, click _SSH and GPG keys_.
-3. Click New SSH key or Add SSH key.
+3. Click the _New SSH key_ or _Add SSH key_ button.
-4. In the "Title" field, add a descriptive label for the new key, e.g. "Personal Laptop" but the title is not important.
+4. In the "_Title_" field, add a descriptive label for the new key, e.g. "Personal Laptop" but the title is not important.
 5. Leave the default for the dropdown for Key type set to Authentification key
 6. Paste your public key into the "Key" field.
-7. Click Add SSH key.
+7. Click _Add SSH key_.
 If prompted, confirm access to your account on GitHub.

 To test to make sure that worked run:

 ```sh
 ssh -T git@github.com
 # you should see the message "Hi YourName!
 You've successfully authenticated, but GitHub does not provide shell access."

 # if that doesn't work run
 eval `ssh-agent -s`

 # You should see
 Agent pid 1234
 ```